 Her mother, Tsipi, is accused of hiding nearly $1 million in income she received for acting as her daughter’s agent and for making foreign currency deals that she did not disclose, according to Globes.

-- From Bar Refaeli's Torah Lessons to Paparazzi Shots of Rabbis: The ultra-Orthodox Love Affair With Gossip
+- Bar Refaeli's Torah Lessons and Rabbi Paparazzi: The Haredi Love Affair With Gossip

 - Israeli Election: Journalist Caroline Glick Joins Bennett and Shaked's New Party

 The case began in December 2015, when Refaeli was accused of hiding about $250,000 in celebrity benefits.